coolguyalex/coolguyalex.github.io/pages/Experiments.md

 Add your recordings to playslists to create mixes to share with your friends.
 Every recording you make, tag you edit, and playlist you share adds to your pet as it grows.

-#AudioSnap Box — two‑way “song voicemail
+#AudioSnap Box — two‑way song voicemail
 A small tabletop device (one at your place, one at your parents’ place) that acts like a **Snapchat-for-audio**:
 - You **record or import** a song/audio clip (via Bluetooth audio *or* line‑in).
 - You optionally record a short **intro voice message** (“Hi mom…”) using an onboard mic.